ACCarnall/bagpipes/docs/model_galaxies.rst

 A full description of the options which can be included in ``model_components`` to build up the complexity of a model is given :ref:`here <full-list>`.

-.. _getting-observables:

 Getting observables - photometry
 --------------------------------
-If we want model photometry, it is necessary to define a filter list.
-This is a list of paths to filter curves, which should contain a column of wavelengths in angstroms followed by a column of transmission fractions.
-For example,
+We're now almost ready to make our model galaxy.
+If we want model photometry it is necessary to define a filter list.
+This is a list of paths to filter curves, which should contain a column of wavelengths in angstroms followed by a column of transmitted fractions, for example:

 .. code:: python